 Whipping brushes, acid-etching chemicals, and mineral deposits—you might want to think twice before heading to the car wash.

 Abrasive brushes can scratch your car’s paint

-While brushless car washes might seem like a safer alternative, they have downsides.
-“Washing your car in a brushless car wash is the equivalent of shooting it with a wet sandblaster,” says Lauderdale.
+So, how about a brushless (sometimes called a “touchless”) car wash?
+Though it might seem like a safer alternative, it still has its downsides.
+“Washing your car in a brushless car wash is the equivalent of shooting it with a wet sandblaster,” says Alex Lauderdale, the transportation expert at educateddriver.org.
 “There’s a chance that some of the particles [from previous dirty cars] can end up being blasted on your car.
-The result could be thin spider web scratches.”
+The result could be thin, spider web scratches.”

 Dirty cloths can also scratch your car’s paint

-Your poor antennas, windshield wipers, and mirrors could suffer
+Your antennas, windshield wipers, and mirrors could suffer

 If you are going to run your car through a car wash, “Always fold your side mirrors in,” says Fix, who warns repairing broken side mirrors can get costly.
 As for the wiper blades, “they should put a plastic sleeve over the back wiper blade if it’s hanging down,” Fix says.
 Otherwise, “it could get ripped off.”